nicolamasotti/twittomato/README.md

 In order to use Twitter REST API you need to register [here](https://apps.twitter.com) and generate proper acces Keys and Tokens.
 Also, your need to set the right permissions for your application.
 You can do this the via the [application management](https://apps.twitter.com) web interface.

-Once you have your Keys and Tokens you can store them in auth.py. **However, if you put your project on Github, remember to [.gitignore] .gitignore this file!**
+Once you have your Keys and Tokens you can store them in auth.py. **However, if you put your project on Github, remember to [.gitignore](.gitignore) this file!**

 # license